Ogaki Minamo

 The Ogaki Minamo (大垣ミナモ, Ōgaki Minamo) are a Japanese women's softball team based in Ogaki, Gifu.
 The Minamo compete in the Japan Diamond Softball League (JD.League) as a member of the league's East Division.

 History

-The Minamo were founded in 2010, as the Ogaki Minamo Softball Club.
+The Minamo were founded in February 2010 as the Ogaki Minamo Softball Club.
+The club recruited former Olympians, such as Mariko Masubuchi, who won the silver medal at the 2000 Summer Olympics in Sydney, Kazue Ito, who won the silver medal in Sydney 2000 and the bronze medal at the 2004 Summer Olympics and Motoko Fujimoto, who was part of the Japanese squad that won the gold medal at the 2008 Summer Olympics.
+The club joined the Japan Softball League in 2013.

 The Japan Diamond Softball League (JD.League) was founded in 2022, and the Minamo became part of the new league as a member of the East Division.